mccright/rand-notes/Commercial_Surveillance_Notes.md

 * "You're Still Being Tracked on the Internet, Just in a Different Way." [https://www.nytimes.com/2022/04/06/technology/online-tracking-privacy.html](https://www.nytimes.com/2022/04/06/technology/online-tracking-privacy.html)
 * [https://en.wikipedia.org/wiki/Computer_and_network_surveillance](https://en.wikipedia.org/wiki/Computer_and_network_surveillance)
 * "Abu Dhabi state funds were used to buy Israeli spyware group NSO."
 By Kaye Wiggins and Mehul Srivastava, MARCH 31 2022 [https://www.ft.com/content/09a289f1-1670-4b18-9ee2-5d9081e1773d](https://www.ft.com/content/09a289f1-1670-4b18-9ee2-5d9081e1773d)
+* "How we survive the surveillance apocalypse -- Online privacy is not dead, but you have to be angry enough to demand it."
+By Geoffrey A. Fowler, 2019-12-31. [https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)
+* "How America’s surveillance networks helped the FBI catch the Capitol mob."
+By Drew Harwell and Craig Timberg, 2021-04-02. [https://www.washingtonpost.com/technology/2021/04/02/capitol-siege-arrests-technology-fbi-privacy/](https://www.washingtonpost.com/technology/2021/04/02/capitol-siege-arrests-technology-fbi-privacy/)
 * "Your phone could reveal if you’ve had an abortion -- Internet searches, visits to clinics and period-tracking apps leave digital trails."
 By Geoffrey A. Fowler and Tatum Hunter, 2022-05-04 [https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/](https://www.washingtonpost.com/technology/2022/05/04/abortion-digital-privacy/)